-At Chevron, we're focused on safely delivering the energy needed to power human and economic progress worldwide.
+At Chevron, we’re focused on safely delivering the energy needed to power human and economic progress worldwide.
 But how do we do that when harnessing fossil fuels can be inherently risky?
 How do we do it across the world, day after day, year after year?
-How do we keep our nearly 61,900 employees (including more than 3,600 service station employees) and 200,000 contractors healthy and safe each day?
+How do we keep our more than 64,500 employees (including more than 3,200 service station employees) and 200,000 contractors healthy and safe each day?
 How do we protect the environment and the communities around us while operating reliably and efficiently?

 To meet these challenges, Chevron has spent more than 20 years expanding systems that support a culture of safety and environmental stewardship that strives to achieve world-class performance and prevent all incidents.
 We call this Operational Excellence (OE), and it drives everything we do.
 Our workforce truly believes that incidents are preventable, and we have policies, processes, tools and behavioral expectations in place to assist us in achieving that goal.

 - Achieve an incident- and injury-free workplace.

 - Promote a healthy workforce and mitigate significant workplace health risks.

 - Identify and mitigate environmental and process safety risks.

 - Operate with industry-leading asset integrity and reliability.

 Operational Excellence isn’t achieved overnight.
 It takes constant, deliberate efforts to build and sustain a culture over time.
 Chevron has taken many actions toward achieving incident-free performance, and we’re constantly striving to improve our OE efforts.